-New Flyer and ADL sell and market their products primarily through their experienced internal sales forces with MCI using both new coach and pre-owned coach sales representatives.
+New Flyer, MCI and ADL sell and market their products primarily through their experienced internal sales forces.
 These individuals have geographic coverage responsibilities in North America, the UK and other international markets.
 The Company's senior leadership team is also responsible for developing and maintaining sales strategies and relationships with key contacts at certain of the Company's major customers.
-Further, the New Flyer, ADL and MCI sales teams regularly discuss their respective customers and their needs to ensure that cross-selling opportunities for the other company's products are acted upon, as appropriate.
+Further, the Company's sales teams regularly discuss customers and their needs to ensure that cross-selling opportunities for all of the Company's products are acted upon, as appropriate.
+As part of NFI Forward, the New Flyer and the MCI Public Sector sales teams have merged to enable single account ownership for North America public transit customers